 7. Slow global warming and climate change

 Textile production and consumption generate more than 8% of all carbon emissions globally each year.
-The fashion industry is the second-largest polluter after the oil industry.
+The fashion industry is one of the largest polluters globally.

 Apparel consumption is still rapidly growing and if the trend continues, carbon emissions will rise by more than 50% by 2030, contributing massively to global warming and climate change.